 Head to the heart of downtown Kansas City and you’ll find yourself in the Power and Light District, one of Kansas City’s most popular weekend destinations for food, drinks, games and entertainment.
 The district includes approximately nine city blocks, from Truman Road on the south to 12th Street on the north, stretching east to west from Oak to Baltimore.
-Within these confines you’ll find restaurants, bars, concert stages, offices, luxury apartments and one of Kansas City’s crown jewels — the Sprint Center.
+Within these confines you’ll find restaurants, bars, concert stages, offices, luxury apartments and one of Kansas City’s crown jewels — the T-Mobile Center.

 You’ll also find Power and Light events hosted in this district throughout the year.
 There are one-off events each weekend and beloved Power and Light District events held annually.
 Each year there’s more going on as Power and Light continues to grow.

 This district was vital to the downtown renaissance Kansas City has experienced over the last decade, transforming a dead downtown of office buildings and parking lots into a thriving area for food, urban living and entertainment.
 Each of the Power and Light events you attend is a continuation of this growth; we all play a part in making our city even better.

 This guide will help you plan your event calendar and get the most out of KC Power and Light events.